The uniqueness and concentration behavior of solutions for a nonlinear fractional Schr\"odinger system: Introduction

 Note that within the multiple-component framework, interspecies interactions between the two components give rise to more elaborate physical phenomena and render the corresponding analytic investigations more challenging.
-When (\ref{system1.1}) reduces to a Laplacian system, that is, \\ it becomes a classical model in $\mathbb{{R}}^2$ describing two-component Bose-Einstein condensates, which was studied by Guo, Zeng and Wang in \cite{T18, T28} for the case where the intraspecies and interspecies interactions are both attractive (i.e., $b_1,b_2,\beta>0$).
-Under the constraint condition where $\tilde{\mathcal{H}}_i=\{ u\in H^{1}(\mathbb{R}^2): \int_{\mathbb{R^2} }V_{i}(x)\left|u\right|^2dx<\infty \}$ $(i=1,2)$, they \cite{T18} analyzed how the existence, non-existence and uniqueness of solutions to (\ref{system2.1}) depend on the parameters $b_1$, $b_2$ and $\beta$, and further showed that, as the total strength of intraspecies and interspecies interactions tends to a critical value, each component of the solutions blows up at the same point, and under a specific scaling transformation, converges to the same limit function in $H^{1}(\mathbb{R}^2)$.
-Later, in \cite{T28}, under a different constraint condition $ \{ (u_1,u_2)\in \tilde{\mathcal{H}}_1\times\tilde{\mathcal{H}}_2:\int_{\mathbb{R}^2 }( \left|u_1\right|^{2} + \left|u_2\right|^{2}) dx =1\}$, the Laplacian system (\ref{system2.1}) with $\mu_{1}=\mu_{2}$ was investigated.
+When (\ref{system1.1}) reduces to a Laplacian system, that is, \\ it becomes a classical model in $\mathbb{{R}}^2$ describing two-component Bose-Einstein condensates, which was studied in \cite{T18, T28} for the case where the intraspecies and interspecies interactions are both attractive (i.e., $b_1,b_2,\beta>0$).
+Under the constraint condition where $\tilde{\mathcal{H}}_i=\{ u\in H^{1}(\mathbb{R}^2): \int_{\mathbb{R}^2 }V_{i}(x)\left|u\right|^2dx<\infty \}$ $(i=1,2)$, in \cite{T18}, Guo, Zeng and Zhou analyzed how the existence, non-existence and uniqueness of solutions to (\ref{system2.1}) depend on the parameters $b_1$, $b_2$ and $\beta$, and further showed that, as the total strength of intraspecies and interspecies interactions tends to a critical value, each component of the solutions blows up at the same point, and under a specific scaling transformation, converges to the same limit function in $H^{1}(\mathbb{R}^2)$.
+Separately, in \cite{T28}, under a different constraint condition $ \{ (u_1,u_2)\in \tilde{\mathcal{H}}_1\times\tilde{\mathcal{H}}_2:\int_{\mathbb{R}^2 }( \left|u_1\right|^{2} + \left|u_2\right|^{2}) dx =1\}$, the Laplacian system (\ref{system2.1}) with $\mu_{1}=\mu_{2}$ was investigated.
 Not only was a complete classification of the existence and non-existence of ground states provided, but the uniqueness, mass concentration, and symmetry-breaking of ground states were also established under different types of trapping potentials as the interspecies interaction strength approached a critical value.
-Moreover, they generalized the results of \cite{T18} to systems (\ref{system2.1}) with attractive intraspecies and repulsive interspecies interactions $(\beta<0)$ in \cite{T19}, and notably, the asymptotic analysis differs distinctly from that in \cite{T18, T28} due to the opposite signs of these two types of interactions.
+In addition, Guo, Zeng and Zhou generalized the results of \cite{T18} to system (\ref{system2.1}) with attractive intraspecies and repulsive interspecies interactions $(\beta<0)$ in \cite{T19}, and notably, the asymptotic analysis differs distinctly from that in \cite{T18, T28} due to the opposite signs of these two types of interactions.
 It can be seen that the uniqueness and decay rate of the positive solution to the associated classical equation, together with the strong maximum principle, play a key role in the concentration behavior of solutions in \cite{T18, T19, T28}.